bashtage/kevinsheppard.com/site/pages/teaching/python.md

 A set of notes that introduce the core concepts of Python that are relevant to applications in Statistics, Econometrics and many other numerical areas.
-Codes Python fundamentals, NumPy, Pandas, and some parts of SciPy and statsmdoels.
+Codes Python fundamentals, NumPy, Pandas, and some parts of SciPy and statsmodels.

 [Python Notes](/teaching/python/notes/)

 # Introductory Course

 A short course designed for people new to Python, and often new to programming.
-Starts with the basics - getting the Python environemnt right, and work through entering arrays and pandas DataFrame, selecting elements, basic looping and graphics.
+Starts with the basics - getting the Python environment right, and work through entering arrays and pandas DataFrame, selecting elements, basic looping and graphics.